veged/icfpc2013/LETTER.md

 5. _What steps did you take to parallelize the search?
    How much parallelism did you manage to achieve?
    For example, how many threads/processes did you have going in parallel?
    How did you manage the concurrency?
-Language support, libraries, OS-level process support?
+Language support, libraries, OS-level process support?_

+ Didn't try to parallelize as it was obvious that a better algogorithm could do much greater effect, so there was no reason to invest efforts in parallelization instead of algorithmic improvements.

-   Did you solve any of the contest problems in parallel?
+   _Did you solve any of the contest problems in parallel?
 If so, what was your strategy for doing that?_

 6. _Did you use different strategies for each class of problem?